-legal question before the Panel.
-The Panel must examine whether the revenue cap results affords domestic grain more favorable treatment than like foreign grain in violation of Article III:4, and to do so does not require that actual trade effects be shown.41 The Commerce Department analysis focused on the fact that the rail revenue cap has not been reached in the 2001-01 and 2001-02 crop years.
-The Commerce Department did not address the discriminatory aspect of the revenue cap, that is, that railroads have an incentive to charge higher rail rates for foreign grain than domestic grain on the routes governed by the rail revenue cap.42
+38. The U.S. Commerce Department analysis mentioned by Canada is not relevant to the legal question before the Panel.
+The Panel must examine whether the revenue cap results affords domestic grain more favorable treatment than like foreign grain in violation of Article III:4, and to do so does not require that actual trade effects be shown.
+The Commerce Department analysis focused on the fact that the rail revenue cap has not been reached in the 2001-01 and 2001-02 crop years.
+The Commerce Department did not address the discriminatory aspect of the revenue cap, that is, that railroads have an incentive to charge higher rail rates for foreign grain than domestic grain on the routes governed by the rail revenue cap.

 IV.
-CANADA HAS FAILED TO MAKE THE REQUISITE SHOWING UNDER ARTICLE XX(d) WITH RESPECT TO ITS GRAIN SEGREGATION MEASURES
+CANADA HAS FAILED TO MAKE THE REQUISITE SHOWING UNDER ARTICLE XX(d) WITH RESPECT TO ITS GRAIN SEGREGATION MEASURES such an affirmative defense.3

 39. Recognizing that its arguments under Article III:4 will fail, Canada attempts to justify its grain segregation measures under Article XX(d) of the GATT 1994.
-This Article XX(d) defense must also fail because Canada has continuously failed to carry its burden of proof with respect to such an affirmative defense.43
+This Article XX(d) defense must also fail because Canada has continuously failed to carry its burden of proof with respect to

-40. As stated by the appellate body in United States - Gasoline and affirmed by the appellate body in Korea Beef, in examining Canada's grain segregation measures under Article XX, a two-tiered analysis is appropriate.44
+40. As stated by the appellate body in United States - Gasoline and affirmed by the appellate body in Korea Beef, in examining Canada's grain segregation measures under Article XX, a two-tiered analysis is appropriate.

 First, the measure must be one designed to 'secure compliance' with laws or regulations that are not themselves inconsistent with some provision of the GATT 1994.
 Second, the measure must be 'necessary' to secure such compliance.
-A Member who invokes Article XX(d) as a justification has the burden of demonstrating that these two requirements are met.45
+A Member who invokes Article XX(d) as a justification has the burden of demonstrating that these two requirements are met.4